ninabarzh/ipa/content/en/blog/stalkerware-flexispy.md

 ## The wider ecosystem of spyware-for-sale

 FlexiSPY is part of a lucrative and largely unregulated ecosystem that monetises surveillance and control.
-It sits at the top end of the commercial spyware market—just shy of nation-state-grade software like Pegasus, but still far beyond what any “concerned parent” should need.
+It sits at the top end of the commercial spyware market, just shy of nation-state-grade software like Pegasus, but still far beyond what any “concerned parent” should need.

 Its pricing reflects its ambitions.
 This is not a casual purchase.
 It is a long-term investment in someone else’s subjugation.